-Beer, Cider, Lager, Milk and a limited selection of soft drinks will be available.
+Beer, cider, lager, milk and a limited selection of soft drinks will be available.
 This must be pre-ordered in June.
 No food is provided at the overnight camp and you must bring all supplies with you.
 It is against the rules to be supplied with any other food by friends, family, pubs or shops during the event.

 No!
 You must take back everything you have brought with you, apart from the food you have eaten.
 This includes bubblewrap you may have slept on and all food packaging.
-Random checks may be carried out at the finish.
+Random checks will be carried out at the finish.

 Is there any entertainment at the Overnight Camp?